KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 1. Open a Developer Command Prompt for VS201x
 2. Change directory to `Vulkan-ValidationLayers` -- the root of the cloned git repository
-3. Run 'git submodule update --init' -- this will download external repository components.
+3. Note the location of a local glslang repository.
+This will be passed to cmake as a command line variable.
-4. Note the location of a local glslang repository.
+4. Note the location of a local Vulkan-Headers install location.
 This will be passed to cmake as a command line variable.
-4. Create a `build` directory, change into that directory, and run cmake
+5. Create a `build` directory, change into that directory, and run cmake

 For example, for VS2017 (generators for other versions are [specified here](#cmake-visual-studio-generators)):

-    cmake -DLOADER_REPO_ROOT=c:\absolute_path_to\VULKAN_LOADER -DGLSLANG_INSTALL_DIR=c:\absolute_path_to\glslang\install -G "Visual Studio 15 2017 Win64" ..
+    cmake -DVULKAN_HEADERS_INSTALL_DIR=c:\absolute_path_to\Vulkan-Headers\install -DLOADER_REPO_ROOT=c:\absolute_path_to\VULKAN_LOADER -DGLSLANG_INSTALL_DIR=c:\absolute_path_to\glslang\install -G "Visual Studio 15 2017 Win64" ..

-Both LOADER_REPO_ROOT and GLSLANG_INSTALL_DIR each require absolute paths.
+LOADER_REPO_ROOT, VULKAN_HEADERS_INSTALL_DIR, and GLSLANG_INSTALL_DIR each require absolute paths.
 This will create a Windows solution file named `Vulkan-ValidationLayers.sln` in the build directory.

 Launch Visual Studio and open the "Vulkan-ValidationLayers.sln" solution file in the build folder.